The

 under glass.
 Henry May's speciality was exotic fernery.
 His son

-died in 2005, became a large-scale potato farmer in Darfield, Canterbury, west
+grandson Warwick, who died in 2005, became a large-scale potato farmer in

-of Christchurch.
-Ann's Paternal Family - the Villars - have proved
+Darfield, Canterbury, and west of Christchurch.
+Ann's Paternal Family -

-difficult to trace earlier than the 1840s.
-Their origin remains a
+the Villars - has proved difficult to trace earlier than the 1840s.
+Their

-mystery, although they are believed to have been Swiss.
-A distant
+origin remains a mystery, although they are believed to have been Swiss.

-ancestor was Henry Spicer, an eminent portrait miniaturist and friend of Sir
+A distant ancestor was Henry Spicer, an eminent portrait miniaturist and friend

-Joshua Reynolds.
+of Sir Joshua Reynolds.
 Henry Spicer was born in Reepham, Norfolk.
-Another

-ancestor of Ann was James Hardy, an early Victorian artist of some distinction.
+Another ancestor of Ann was James Hardy, an early Victorian artist of some

 are descended from George Edward Bennett, an orphan, who sailed from London in

-at Titirangi, gave us valuable information concerning George Edward Bennett’s childhood
+living in Auckland at Titirangi, gave us valuable information concerning George

-and his second marriage to Annie Lymburn, from whom this correspondent is
+Edward Bennett’s childhood and his second marriage to Annie Lymburn, from whom

 Ian's